Cycling's best free and paid apps: There's a lot more than just Strava

 First Aid: American Red Cross

-The First Aid app is in the same vein as the St John Ambulance app.
-It provides 22 learning modules covering everything scrapes and bug bites to broken bones and heart attacks.
-Each module covers what you need to know to render aid using step by step directions, instructional videos and FAQs.
+The First Aid app of the American Red Cross is in the same vein as the St John Ambulance app.
+It provides 22 learning modules covering everything from scrapes and bug bites to broken bones and heart attacks.
+Each module covers what you need to know to render aid using step-by-step instructions, videos and FAQs.

 Should you find yourself opening the app for the first time in an emergency situation, each module has an 'emergency' section, that will show you the basics while you wait for help.
-The app also allows you to trigger a 911 call, and be connected to EMS at any time.
+The app also allows you to trigger a 911 call, and be connected to emergency medical services at any time.

 Available for: iOS and Android